 To get help information about required and optional parameters, you can always suffix your call

 --help to get a full list of supported commands.

 Now that you have a idea how to execute the various Shopware 6 stacks, we will briefly point you to the sources directories.
 But keep in mind that there are entire documents describing the directory structure of Shopware 6.

 Although these credentials are far from hardcoded and may of course vary for production installations, these are the defaults created during installation of the dev system.

 Look around!
 Add products, trigger orders, register customers and use Shopware 6.
-Maybe you want to add debug statements to some sources to get a deeper insight and if you are ready to learn more hop over to the internals.
+Maybe you want to add debug statements to some sources to get a deeper insight and if you are ready to learn more hop over to the Developer guide.